s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 `a -> b -> c` to get a list of `c`s.
 If we use this function in the context of our function `g` it is then specialized into the `Int` form.

-The fact of the matter is that we can even define `g` without writing down the type definition and let the compiler determine the actual type of `g`.
+Furthermore we can even define `g` without writing down the type definition and let the compiler determine the actual type of `g`.

 ~~~~{.haskell